 Let's say that you were registering a newly purchased compound library, but instead of 328 new molecules you see 328 new batches of existing molecules in the report.
 In this case, you may want to reject the entire event type to avoid creating these erroneous batches.
 You may also want to double-check the structures- it may be that you unknowingly purchased compounds already in your collection, but it may also be that the structures in the file were wrong.

-Expert tip: since the import report helps you realize if you already have a molecule in your collection, you can save yourself time and money by importing a compound library file prior to purchasing it: when you get to the import report, look at how many new molecules vs. new batches you are creating asan indicator of value, then simply reject the import, if you do not plan to actually purchase the library.
+Expert tip: since the QC import report lets you know if you already have a molecule in your library, you can save yourself time and money by importing a compound library file prior to purchasing it; when you get to the import report, look at how many new molecules vs. new batches you are creating as an indicator of value, then simply reject the import, if you do not plan to actually purchase the library.

 "The number of unique plates is reported above and individual wells are displayed below."

 The screenshot above shows that 10 new plates are being created.
 When you map to Plate Name and Well Position during step 2 of the import process, CDD automatically registers the named plates, assigning whatever molecule and batch was on the same row or in the same record.
 The import report shows the total number of unique plates in the collapsed view, and the total number of unique wells in the expanded view and the downloadable report.
 If the number of plates matches your expectations, this is a valid event.

 Let's say, however, that you see 960 plates instead of 10, and chances are you have only one compound on each plate, instead of 96 compounds on each of 10 plates.
 This frequently happens if you use Excel to generate the plate map file, and Excel automatically fills the number series instead of copying down the exact plate number.
 You will notice that if you reject the new plate event to avoid creating so many bad plates, many other noteworthy events will become indirectly rejected.
 In this case, you may consider rejecting the entire import at the bottom of the report, and double-checking plate and well assignments.